Blown Away (Carrie Underwood song): Synopsis

-The music video won Video of the Year at the 2013 CMT Music Awards.

 Live performances

 Underwood performed "Blown Away" on American Idol on May 3, 2012, the week of the album's release.
 Amy Sciarretto of Taste of Country summarized the performance, writing, "Underwood was elevated on steps as she performed, with storm clouds roaring on the screens behind her.
 She was bathed in light as smoke billowed at feet."
 The same month, she performed the song at the 2012 Billboard Music Awards, dressed in a long, red gown.
 The singer also performed it at the 2012 Country Music Association Awards.
 Throughout the performance, wind machines were used while confetti flew through the air.
 In 2013, Underwood performed "Blown Away" again at the same award show, this time in a medley with "Good Girl", "See You Again" and "Two Black Cadillacs", representing the ending of the Blown Away era.
 The same year, she performed an acoustic version of the song during the 55th Annual Grammy Awards.
 "Blown Away" was performed as the encore of Underwood's Blown Away Tour (2012–13), along with "I Know You Won't".